Chief Executive Officer and Director

 Amit D. Munshi was appointed to serve as a director of Pulmatrix in June 2017.
 He is currently the President and Chief Executive Officer of Arena Pharmaceuticals, Inc. Previously, Mr. Munshi served as President and Chief Executive Officer and a director of Epirus Biopharmaceuticals, Inc. from May 2012 to May 2016.
 Prior to Epirus, Mr. Munshi served as Chief Executive Officer of Percivia LLC, a biotechnology company, from 2011 to 2012, was a co-founder and served as Chief Business Officer of Kythera Biopharmaceuticals, Inc., from 2005 to 2010, and held multiple leadership positions at Amgen Inc. from 1997 to 2005, including General Manager, Nephrology Europe.
 Mr. Munshi holds a B.S. in Economics and a B.A. in History from the University of California, Riverside, and an M.B.A. from the Peter F. Drucker Graduate School of Management at Claremont Graduate University.
 Mr. Munshi has more than 25 years of global biopharmaceutical industry experience in executive management, business development, product development and portfolio management.
 Mr. Munshi currently serves on the board of Cytrellis Biosystems, Inc.

-Chief Medical Officer, Acceleron Pharma, Inc.
+Former Chief Medical Officer, Acceleron Pharma, Inc.

 Dr. Sherman, became a director of Pulmatrix in September 2016.
-He has served as the Chief Medical Officer of Acceleron Pharma, Inc. since May 2006 and as the Executive Vice President Acceleron Pharma, Inc. since March 2015.
+Formerly, he served as the Chief Medical Officer of Acceleron Pharma, Inc. since May 2006 and as the Executive Vice President Acceleron Pharma, Inc. since March 2015 to July 2018.
 Prior to joining Acceleron, he served as Senior Vice President and Chief Medical Officer at Synta Pharmaceuticals where he was responsible for clinical research, clinical operations, biostatistics, data management, regulatory affairs, quality assurance and program management.
 Prior to that, Dr. Sherman worked at Genetics Institute and Wyeth Pharmaceuticals in various capacities including Therapeutic Area Director for Oncology.
 While at Wyeth, Dr. Sherman provided senior oncology and hematology leadership for worldwide clinical development for both small molecule and biologic therapeutics, including the submission and approval of Mylotarg® by the FDA.
 He has published numerous papers and book chapters in the field of oncology and clinical development and is named as an inventor of several patents.
 Dr. Sherman is board certified in Medical Oncology and Internal Medicine and held various clinical positions at Harvard Medical School with corresponding hospital appointments at the Dana-Farber Cancer Institute and Brigham and Women’s Hospital.
 Dr. Sherman received an SB in chemistry from the Massachusetts Institute of Technology and an M.D. from Dartmouth Medical School.
 Dr. Sherman brings to the Board his medical background and extensive experience as a biopharmaceutical industry leader in clinical research and development.